Turkish F-35 delivered to training base in Arizona, official says

-WASHINGTON (Reuters) - A Lockheed Martin-made F-35 fighter jet for Turkey arrived on Wednesday at the training facility at Luke Air Force Base amid a dispute with the United States over its planned purchase of a Russian missile system, a Pentagon official said on Thursday.
+WASHINGTON (Reuters) - A Lockheed Martin-made F-35 fighter jet for Turkey arrived on Wednesday at the training facility at Luke Air Force Base amid a dispute with the United States over its planned purchase of a Russian missile system, an Air Force official said on Thursday.

 Earlier this week, Reuters reported that the United States halted delivery of equipment related to the stealthy F-35 fighter aircraft to Turkey.
 It marked the first concrete U.S. step to block delivery of the jet to the NATO ally in light of Ankara’s planned purchase of a Russian missile defense system.

 This is the first of two jets expected to be delivered to the base this month.
 Two Turkish jets are already at the base.
+The second jet is scheduled to arrive at the base on Friday, the Air Force official said.

+Separately, Pentagon spokesman Charlie Summers told reporters “The training will continue at Luke Air Force Base.”

-Turkish President Tayyip Erdogan has refused to back down from Ankara’s planned purchase of a Russian S-400 missile defense system that the United States has said would compromise the security of F-35 aircraft.
+Turkish President Tayyip Erdogan has refused to back down from Ankara’s planned purchase of a Russian S-400 missile defense system that the United States has said would compromise the security of the F-35, the most advanced U.S. fighter aircraft.

 The United States and other NATO allies that own F-35s fear the radar on the Russian S-400 missile system will learn how to spot and track the jet, making it less able to evade Russian weapons.